Wellness hotels in Bavaria accessible by train: 5 good options

 Wellness Accessories

-Tegernsee: suitable if atmosphere and surroundings are more important than the shortest journey.
+Tegernsee: correct, if the atmosphere and surroundings are to contribute to the weekend.

-This option is less suitable for those who want to book as cheaply, spontaneously, or purely for practical reasons.
-In that case, a more functional destination is usually the wiser choice.
+This direction is less suitable for those who want to book as cheaply, spontaneously, or purely for practical reasons.
+In that case, a closer and more easily accessible destination is usually the wiser choice.

 Well suited for